jakubg1/OpenSMCE/README.md

 	Everything is done!
 If so, proceed on to the next step.

-4. Copy the "music" and "sound" folders from the data folder to the newly created "output" folder.
+5. Copy the "music" and "sound" folders from the data folder to the newly created "output" folder.
+6. Copy the "background.jpg" file from the "assets" folder from the original Luxor game.
+Open it in Paint, and save it as "background.png".
+Put it in the "output/img/splash" folder.
-5. Copy the "luxor_appendix" folder contents to the "output" folder.
+7. Copy the "luxor_appendix" folder contents to the "output" folder.
-6. You can delete the "luxor_appendix" and extracted data folders.
+8. You can delete the "luxor_appendix" and extracted data folders.
 Same goes with the script used in point 3.
 However, if you're a developer and want to improve the converter script, feel free to examine it!
-7. Rename "output" folder to "Luxor" (the case is important).
+9. Rename "output" folder to "Luxor" (the case is important).

 After all these tedious steps, everything should work fine.
 If not, please hit me up and we'll try to resolve the problem!
 ```